International Students

 Tips on communicating with IRCC

 If your passport will expire while you’re in Canada, all of your immigration documents, your MSP coverage and Social Insurance Number (SIN) will normally expire at the same time.
-In most cases, you can only apply to extend them after you obtain a new passport.
-Passport applications can take up to three months, so apply for a new passport as soon as possible to avoid interrupting your studies.
+Canadian immigration documents cannot be issued beyond your passport’s expiry date.
+Applications can take several months, depending on your home country’s procedures, so apply for a new passport or extend (if needed) as soon as possible.

 A valid study permit authorizes you to remain in Canada while you study.
 If you are an international student, you require a valid study permit to study in Canada.
 The only exception: if you are accepted in a program that is less than six months (e.g. one-term exchange students) and you will complete the program by the end of your original stay in Canada, you do not need a study permit.